dinahmaghuyop/mobile-sites/mobile-sites.md

 # Mobile-Optimized Sites
+  * 91% of all people on earth have a mobile phone, 56% smart phone
+  * 50% of mobile phone users, use mobile as their primary Internet source
-  * 1 in 4 mobile users access websites in mobile devices at least once a day
+  * 1 in 4 mobile users access websites in mobile devices at least once a day (2011)
-  * boosts user engagement (more visits per user)
+  * boosts user engagement & sales (more visits per user)
-  * boosts sales

 ##Dedicated Mobile Site